-Shares, bonds and investment funds that are not held within the framework of unit and indexlinked life insurance are valued in the annual financial statements according to market values as these are described in current IFRS's.
+Shares, bonds and investment funds that are not held within the framework of unit and indexlinked life insurance are valued in the annual financial statements according to market values as these are described in the current IFRS.

 The economic value of these assets corresponds to the fair value of the asset to be applied at the time of the valuation.
-To determine the fair value to be applied and the valuation hierarchy defined in section D.1.2.1 is applied.
+To determine the fair value the valuation hierarchy defined in section D.1.2.1 is applied.

-There were no material valuation differences with equities, bonds and collective investment undertakings between the value in the economic balance sheet and the market value according to IFRS as of the reference date 31 December 2016.
-The only difference came from Held to Maturity bonds held in accordance with the relevant IFRS in the financial statements that were by kUSD 151 less than what was reported in the economic value balance sheet as per Solvency II.
-The total investments in the financial statements are kUSD 519,201 and in the economic value balance sheet kUSD 519,351.
+There were no material valuation differences regarding equities, bonds and collective investment undertakings between the value in the economic balance sheet and the market value according to IFRS as of the reference date 31 December 2017.
+The only difference came from Held to Maturity bonds held in accordance with the relevant IFRS in the financial statements that were by kUSD 202 less than what was reported in the economic value balance sheet as per Solvency II.
+The total investments in the financial statements are kUSD 521,719 and in the economic value balance sheet kUSD 521,517.